fatmcgav/fatmcgav-netapp/README.markdown

  * Creation, modification and deletion of Quotas.
  * Creation of snapmirror relationships.
  * Creation of snapmirror schedules.
+ * Creation and deletion of LUN.
+ * Creation and deletion of LUN clones.
+ * Creation and deletion of iGroup.
+ * Creation and deletion of initiators.
+ * Creation and deletion of LUN mappings.
+ * LUN online/offline.

 ## Requirements
-Because we can not directly install a puppet agent on the NetApp filers, the agent can be managed either from the Puppet Master server or through an intermediate proxy system running a puppet agent.
-The following are the requirements for the proxy system:
+Since a puppet agent cannot be directly installed on the NetApp filers, it can either be managed from the Puppet Master server, or through an intermediate proxy system running a puppet agent.
+The requirements for the proxy system are mentioned below:

  * Puppet 2.7.+
  * NetApp Manageability SDK Ruby libraries

 ### NetApp Manageability SDK
-The NetApp Ruby libraries are contained within the NetApp Manageability SDK, currently in v5.0.
-The libraries are available for download, directly from [NetApp](http://support.netapp.com/NOW/cgi-bin/software?product=NetApp+Manageability+SDK&platform=All+Platforms).
+The NetApp Ruby libraries are contained within the NetApp Manageability SDK, currently at v5.0, which is available to download directly from [NetApp](http://support.netapp.com/NOW/cgi-bin/software?product=NetApp+Manageability+SDK&platform=All+Platforms).
-Please note that you need a NetApp NOW account to download the SDK.
+Please note you need a NetApp NOW account to be able to download the SDK.

-After you download and extract the SDK, copy the following files to your Puppet Master:
+Once the SDK is downloaded and extracted, the following files need to be copied onto your Puppet Master:
 `../lib/ruby/NetApp > [module dir]/netapp/lib/puppet/util/network_device/netapp/`

-After the files are copied to a location on your Puppet Master, you need to apply a patch to *NaServer.rb*.
+Once the files have been copied on the Puppet Master, a patch needs to be applied to the *NaServer.rb*.
-The patch files are available in the location: `files/NaServer.patch`.
+The patch file can be found under `files/NaServer.patch`.
-To apply the patch, change the directory to `netapp` module root directory and run the following:
+To apply, change into the `netapp` module root directory and run:

 	patch lib/puppet/util/network_device/netapp/NaServer.rb < files/NaServer.patch

-This should apply the patch without any exceptions.
-See below:
+This must apply the patch without any errors, as below:

 	$ patch lib/puppet/util/network_device/netapp/NaServer.rb < files/NaServer.patch
 	patching file lib/puppet/util/network_device/netapp/NaServer.rb